-- (a) In respect of Options, so long as it may be required by the rules and policies of the Exchange: - (i) the aggregate number of Shares issuable under this Plan in respect of Options shall not exceed ten (10%) percent of the Corporation's issued and outstanding Shares at any point in time; - (ii) the total number of Options issuable to any Consultant under this Plan shall not exceed two (2%) percent of the issued and outstanding Shares in any twelve (12) month period; - (ii) Investor Relations Service Providers may only receive Options as Awards under this Plan; - All Options granted to Investor Relations Service Providers will vest and become exercisable in stages over a period of not less than twelve (12) months, with no more than one-quarter (1/4) of such Options vesting and becoming exercisable in any three (3) month period; - (iii) the total number of Options issuable to Persons performing Investor Relations Activities Service Providers shall not exceed two (2%) percent of the issued and outstanding Shares in any twelve (12) month period, calculated as at the date any Award is granted; and - (b) In respect of Deferred Share Units, Restricted Share Units or Performance Share Units: - (i) the maximum aggregate number of Shares issuable under this Plan in respect of Deferred Share Units, Restricted Share Units and Performance Share Units shall not exceed [23,810,154] [NTD: To be updated as of the date of the circular] at any point in time, representing ten (10%) percent of the issued and outstanding Shares of the Corporation at the Effective Date; and - (ii) the total number of Deferred Share Units and Restricted Share Units, Performance Share Units issuable to any Participant under this Plan shall not exceed one (1%) percent of the issued and outstanding Shares at the time of the Award. - (c) (iii) any Any exercise of Options, Deferred Share Units, Restricted Share Units and Performance Share Units does not increase the available number of Options, Deferred Share Units, Restricted Share Units and Performance Share Units issuable under the Plan.
+(a) In respect of Options, so long as it may be required by the rules and policies of the Exchange:

+- (i) the aggregate number of Shares issuable under this Plan in respect of Options shall not exceed ten (10%) percent of the Corporation's issued and outstanding Shares at any point in time; - (ii) Investor Relations Service Providers may only receive Options as Awards under this Plan; - (iii) All Options granted to Investor Relations Service Providers will vest and become exercisable in stages over a period of not less than twelve (12) months, with no more than one-quarter (1/4) of such Options vesting and becoming exercisable in any three (3) month period; - (iv) the total number of Options issuable to Investor Relations Service Providers shall not exceed two (2%) percent of the issued and outstanding Shares in any twelve (12) month period, calculated as at the date any Award is granted; and - (b) In respect of Deferred Share Units, Restricted Share Units or Performance Share Units: - (i) the maximum aggregate number of Shares issuable under this Plan in respect of Deferred Share Units, Restricted Share Units and Performance Share Units shall not exceed 4,351,635 at any point in time, representing ten (10%) percent of the issued and outstanding Shares of the Corporation at the Effective Date; and - (ii) the total number of Deferred Share Units and Restricted Share Units, Performance Share Units issuable to any Participant under this Plan shall not exceed five (5%) percent of the issued and outstanding Shares at the time of the Award. - (c) Any exercise of Options, Deferred Share Units, Restricted Share Units and Performance Share Units does not increase the available number of Options, Deferred Share Units, Restricted Share Units and Performance Share Units issuable under the Plan.

-3.7 Limits on Grants of Awards Notwithstanding anything in this Plan:
+3.7 Limits on Grants of Awards